takeshishimada/BZObjectStore/README.md

 ```

 #### Readonly Property
-Readonly property always will be ignore.
+Readonly property always will be ignored.

 #### Identical Attribute values
 Identical attribute value can not be changed after object saving.

 #### Background process methods
-Background process methods can not be use in inTransactionInBackground method.
+Background process methods can not be used in inTransactionInBackground method.

 ## Features